scenerystack/community/docs/reference/api/axon/Multilink.md

 # Multilink

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/axon/blob/main/js/Multilink.ts](https://github.com/phetsims/axon/blob/main/js/Multilink.ts) for the most up-to-date information.

 ## Overview

 Multilink is used to link to multiple properties.
 It is very similar to a DerivedProperty, but has no value and